 How does the Good Samaritan Parable relate to life today?

-While the overarching message in the story of the Good Samaritan is to Love One Another Even If, there are several specific messages that apply to everyday life.
+While the major message in the Parable of the Good Samaritan is to Love One Another Even If, we can apply several key practices to everyday life.
 Following are five takeaways to encourage your Christian journey.
-Call upon the Holy Spirit to lead you to the ‘right answer’ when the challenge arises.

 A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.